 CS-103 Introduction to Computing

 Liberal arts introduction to the discipline of computer science and the use of computers in a variety of fields.
 Topics include a historical survey of technology and the use of computers, computer application, software systems design, programming with scripts, computer hardware and digital logic design, and implications of computing.
 Course is laboratory-oriented and includes several hands-on laboratory projects.
+Concurrent registration with CS 107 or CS 111 is not allowed; credit cannot be received for CS 103 after credit received for CS 107 or CS 111.
 Prerequisite: none.

 CS-107 Introduction to Scientific Computation

 Introduction to computer science with a scientific computation language (e.g., MATLAB).
 Emphasis is on fundamental programming constructs, algorithmic thinking and problem-solving, fundamental data structures, and recursion.
 Student projects include common scientific computing challenges and data visualization.
 Tailored for students interested in mathematics or the sciences.
 May be taken as an alternative to Computer Science 111, the usual beginning course for a major or minor in computer science.
+Concurrent registration with CS 111 is not allowed; credit cannot be received for both CS 107 and CS 111.
 Prerequisite: none.

 CS-111 Computer Science I

 Introduction to computer science with an emphasis on fundamental programming constructs, algorithmic thinking and problem-solving, fundamental data structures, and recursion.
-Students implement projects using the Java programming.
+Students implement projects using the Java programming language.
 This course is the usual beginning course for students planning to pursue a major or minor in computer science.
+Concurrent registration with CS 107 is not allowed; credit cannot be received for both CS 107 and CS 111.
 Prerequisite: none.

 CS-112 Computer Science II